ashik60/fancy-slider/README.md

 ### A course project assignment of programming hero

 ### Extra features
+ Markup :
  * Added a spinner while loading from api.
  * Slider stops when clicked on a slider image and resumes when clicked again.

 ### Live Link